etomuc/CPC464-iRAM1024/Readme-rev2.md

 - In some CPC 464 (motherboard rev. 3 with GateArray 40007 fitted) the heat sink of the Gate Array might block the installation.
 The heat sink needs to be bent or replaced.
 See below for details.
 - On beta tester reported crashes in BATMAN demo.
 These could be resolved with a different CPU.
 It has not been clear what has caused the issue.
 It might be due to lack of power through the CPU socket.
 If you experience the issue try cleaning the CPU socket and properly placing the iRAM into the socket to limit resistance.
 If this won't help replace the 22uF cap with a 47uF cap and/or connect the spare 5V/GND pins (bottom left side of the PCB) to a 5V and GND pin on the motherboard.
 Please reach out via "Issues" or the CPC Wiki if you experience the issue and share if/how you could solve it.
-- Not really an issue but working as designed: the upper most 64K of the secondary SRAM are used for C3 emulation and are not available for applications or programs.
+- Not really an issue but working as designed: With C3 emulation active the upper most 64K of the secondary SRAM are used for said C3 emulation and are not available for applications or programs.
 Software therefore can access 64K base RAM + 960K expanded RAM (not 1024K).
 Properly designed software like SymbOS that tests the availability of RAM banks before using them will not be impacted but if software just assumes that a full 1024K of expansion RAM are present they might experience crashes once software accesses this RAM area.
 As that much RAM is only used by a few tech demos, FutureOS and SymbOS, the real world relevance is negligible, especially since SymbOS is limited to a total memory size of 1MB and won't be able to use the upper most 64K anyway.
-If there is demand for a full 1024K of expanded memory I can provide a JED to replace the third GAL chip which removes C3 support and enables access to the full 1024K of expanded RAM.
+If it's relevant to have the full 1024K just use the alternative JED file for PAL3 which removes C3 emulation but gives access to the full 1024K.

 ## Building the expansion